robinkraft/web-mapping/lecture3/lecture3.md

 * Find all data sets you will need for your project, and make an initial version of the map.
 Submit the URL.
 	* Consider using some of the spatial query and styling techniques we used in class this week.
 	* If you have trouble finding data, ask for help in the discussion board or via email.
-If you can't find the data, you may need to tweak your project definition.
+If you can't find the data you need, you may need to adjust your project definition.
 * Give your map to three people in your target audience who have the problem you're trying to solve.
 Watch them use the map, and take notes!
 	* What parts of your map did they click on or view?
 	* Was the map or data confusing?